 Notes

-If you want to go the extra mile to make these cookies extra chewy (and not cakey), place the pumpkin puree between 2-4 paper towels for 10 minutes to get the excess moisture out for better results.
-It will help the cookies to be chewy and hold their texture better.
+If you want to go the extra mile to make these cookies extra chewy (and not cakey), place the pumpkin puree between 2-4 paper towels for 10 minutes to remove the excess moisture.
+This will help the cookies be chewy and hold their texture better.

 Nutrition